tiantiaf0627/voxlect/README.md

 - Surveillance
 - Privacy-invasive applications
 - Some models may use licenses specifying no commercial use (like Mandarin dialect prediction), given the training dataset specification
+- All MMS models are for no commercial use

 #### If you like our work or use the models in your work, kindly cite the following.
 We appreciate your recognition!
 ```